akhilshetty97/HeathTracker/README.md

-# Disease Outbreak Monitor - Real-time Disease Surveillance Platform
+# Disease Outbreak Monitor - Automated Web Scraping and Health Risk Analysis System

 A sophisticated web application that automatically tracks and analyzes global disease outbreaks using data from CDC and WHO.
 The system employs web scraping, RESTful APIs, and AI-powered analysis to provide real-time health risk assessments.